On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.

 Conclusion

-This is my current mix of hard- and software for the digital picture frame in our living room that enjoys a high WAF – a key issue for any electronic device!
+This is my current mix of hard and software for the digital picture frame in our living room, which enjoys a high WAF—a key issue for any electronic device!

 It requires little or no maintenance… unless, of course, I find new things to add and to experiment with!